Peter Nichols (playwright): Books

 'Whatever interest my life may have had must have been exhausted.
 Yet there were better reasons than vanity – I needed the advance the publishers offered, which was far more generous than any given to me for a play; the theatre itself, once so alluring, now seemed past its best, the wrinkles showing, the kisses dry and dutiful; it would be a bitter pleasure to describe my disenchantment and blame the people who'd done me down; and if I didn't write a book about me, it was clear no one else would."
-Peter Nichols' preface, page xi.
+Peter Nichols's preface, page xi.